excid3/rails/guides/source/getting_started.md

 Creating a New Rails App
 ------------------------

-We're going to build a project called `store` that will be a simple e-commerce example app that showcases several powerful features that Rails includes as standard.
+We're going to build a project called `store` - a simple e-commerce app that demonstrates several powerful features included in Rails as default.

 ### Prerequisites